Simple Adaptive Estimation of Quadratic Functionals in Nonparametric IV Models: Introduction

-Previously for the nonparametric estimation of the NPIV function $h_0$ in the model (\ref{npiv:model}), \cite{horowitz2014adaptive} considers adaptive estimation of $h_0$ in $L^2$ norm using a model selection procedure. \cite{breunig2016} consider adaptive estimation of a linear functional of $h_0$ in root-mean squared error metric using a combined model selection and Lepski method.
-These papers obtain adaptive rate of convergence up to a factor of $\sqrt{\log(n)}$ (of the minimax optimal rate) in both severely ill-posed and mildly ill-posed cases. \cite{ChenChristensen2015} propose adaptive estimation of $h_0$ in $L^\infty$ norm using Lepski method, and show that their data-driven procedure attains the minimax optimal rate in sup-norm and thus fully adaptive.
-Our data-driven choice of the sieve dimension is closest to that of \cite{ChenChristensen2015}, which might explain why we also obtain minimax optimal adaptivity for quadratic functionals of a NPIV function $h_0$.
+Previously for the nonparametric estimation of $h_0$ in the NPIV model (\ref{npiv:model}), \cite{horowitz2014adaptive} considers adaptive estimation of $h_0$ in $L^2$ norm using a model selection procedure. \cite{breunig2016} consider adaptive estimation of a linear functional of the NPIV function $h_0$ in a root-mean squared error metric using a combined model selection and Lepski method.
+These papers obtain adaptive rate of convergence up to a multiplicative factor of $\sqrt{\log(n)}$ (of the minimax optimal rate) in both severely ill-posed and mildly ill-posed cases. \cite*{chen2021} propose adaptive estimation of $h_0$ in $L^\infty$ norm using a modified Lepski method and tight random matrix inequalities to account for the estimated measure of ill-posedness.
+They show that their data-driven procedure attains the minimax optimal rate in $L^\infty$ norm and is fully adaptive to the unknown smoothness of $h_0$ in both severely and mildly ill-posed regimes.
+Our data-driven choice of the sieve dimension is closest to that of \cite{chen2021}, which might explain why we also obtain minimax optimal adaptivity for the quadratic functional $f(h_0)$ in both severely and mildly ill-posed regimes.